Interoperability and interworking of IoT and SC&C applications and services

 are the requirements and architectures to support interworking and provide

 interoperability of IoT and SC&C applications and services?

 Tasks include, but are not limited to:

-- Developing Recommendations, Reports, Handbooks, Guidelines, etc. as appropriate on:
+- Developing Recommendations, Supplements, Reports, Guidelines, etc. as appropriate on:

-- Data sets and formats to enable data interoperability among various verticals;
+- data sets and formats to enable data interoperability and semantic interoperability among various verticals; and

-- Providing the necessary collaboration for joint activities in this field within ITU and between ITU-T and other relevant SDOs, consortia and fora.
+- Providing the necessary collaboration for joint activities in this field within ITU and between ITU-T and other relevant SDOs, consortia and forums.